alexdmoss/photo-album/README.md

 3. Create a copy of the template in `photo-album/slideshow/templates/$album`
    1. This creates a lot of duplicate code which is why this stuff needs sorting out!
    2. Watch for for the formatting of the photo name as a caption
+4. Create the album document in the `albums` collection - copying an existing one's fields is easiest here

+## Adding Users

+They go in the `users` collection, with `photo-album` added to the array of apps they are allowed access to.
+Don't forget they need granting access to the relevant `albums`.

 ---